International Studies

 The International Studies program provides students with the general education course work and global perspective needed to transfer to a similar program at a four-year institution.
 It is ideal for students whose career goals are in the fields of international affairs, diplomacy, world languages and cultures, teaching, research, or international business.
 This program also accommodates individuals seeking two years of college-level course work in the Liberal Arts.

-For more information about International Studies, explore the tabs above or visit the Languages & ESL Department, where the program is housed.
+For more information about International Studies, explore the tabs above.
+This program is housed in the Arts & Humanities Department.

 AA International Studies